Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Being the first time for us to cycle in a loop, we are pretty happy to leave a lot of our ballast at the guest house.
 We are as light as we have never been.
 The plan was to leave at 9 am but at 11 we are still drinking an excellent espresso by Antonio (Mamma Mia, the best Italian restaurant in Bali we became addicted to after so much crappy food in Flores).

 Just outside Ubud, the road begins to rise, but maybe the twenty fewer kilos or the coffee boost, it doesn’t seem so heavy.
-The road is narrow but there is not much traffic and we are soon to cross rice fields, villages and an infinity of temples.
-At lunch, we stop to eat the usual rice accompanied by various things, and we already miss Antonio.
+The road is narrow but there is not much traffic and we are soon to cross rice fields, villages, and an infinity of temples.
+At lunch, we stopped to eat the usual rice accompanied by various things, and we already missed Antonio.

 Balinese ceremonies and greasy peasy uphills